Clemapfel/mousetrap/docs/04_widgets.md

 ## ScrollBar

 Similar to `Scale`, \a{ScrollBar} is used to pick a value from an adjustment.
 It is often used as a way to choose which part of a widget should be shown on screen.
-For an already automated way of doing this, see `ScrolledWindow`.
+For an already automated way of doing this, see `Viewport`.

 ---